arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 analogWriteResolution(bits);
 ```

-Using this function has some limitations, for example, the PWM signal frequency is fixed at 1 KHz, and this could not be ideal for every application.
+Using this function has some limitations, for example, the PWM signal frequency is fixed at 1 kHz, and this could not be ideal for every application.

-Here is an example of how to create a **1 KHz** variable duty-cycle PWM signal:
+Here is an example of how to create a **1 kHz** variable duty-cycle PWM signal:

 ```arduino
 const int analogInPin = A0;   // Analog input pin that the potentiometer is attached to